 A second group of considerations regards the closure of the circuit.
 Consumption and the demand regime are directly affected by financialisation.
-In order to avoid a demand crisis in the long-lasting context of wage deflation, two interdependent conditions are required: the first one is represented by households' easy access to credit, the second is to compensate income losses with the wealth effect
+In order to avoid a demand crisis in the long-lasting

 14 If we look at the Fed balance sheet, we can observe that the direct creation of money reached the minimum level in the 2007 just before the crisis: total assets were about 880 billion \$ (6,2% of total USA Gross National Product), of which about 90% were Treasury Securities and only 10% was ascribable to the creation of private credit money.
 This fact seems to confirm the progressive shrinking of the Fed's role in creating money.
 At the end of 2008, the Fed's total assets reached the level of 2,109 billion \$ (14,8% of USA GNP), 48% represented by credit money creation (1,001 billion \$).